Skip to main contentAccessibility Statement

 In addition, a direction can be used to prevent an over-concentration of houses in multiple occupation.
 Once an Article 4 Direction has been made, planning permission becomes necessary for the types of development set out in the direction.

-There is no fee for any application made necessary by the serving of an Article 4 Direction.
 It is suggested that owners/occupiers check in every instance before any work is undertaken whether or not planning permission is required.

 National Planning Practice Guidance provides a useful summary of permitted development and information on the procedure for and implications of making an Article 4 Direction.